anderson-aristotle/ruby-objects/README.md

 ## Accessing Properties and Methods

-In JavaScript, all properties and methods on an object are (by default) both publicly readable and writeable.
+In JavaScript, all properties and methods on an object are (by default) both publicly readable and writable.
 This means that we can do things like this:

 ```javascript
 const Country = function (name){